Skip to content

 Loss & Training

-Stage I: RGB reconstruction loss + normal loss + semantic consistency loss.
-Stage II: PBR rendering loss + material consistency loss + de-shadowing regularization.
+The training objective for Stage I consists of RGB reconstruction loss + normal loss + semantic consistency loss to stabilize geometry.
+Stage II optimizes PBR rendering loss + material consistency loss + de-shadowing regularization on the frozen geometry to separate lighting from material.

 Key Experimental Results